CLIP Ireland 2017 - 2018

 This programme will improve participants’ understanding of the practice of pharmacy and the challenges and opportunities facing its leaders across Ireland, supporting connectivity and future joint working.

-Cathy Harrison, Senior Principal Pharmaceutical Officer, Department of Health, Northern Ireland
+Cathy Harrison, (then) Senior Principal Pharmaceutical Officer, Department of Health, Northern Ireland

 The programme was designed to include members of Pharmaceutical industry as participants.
 The NHS members I have spoken to about this have all said that this added significant extra value.
 This different dimension allowed NHS colleagues to become exposed to a different perspective and different challenges which added to their learning experience.